Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Remove tea bags and discard.
 If tea bags burst, strain tea mixture through a screen sieve.

-• Heat the remaining ½ cup of water to a simmer, and remove from heat.
+• Heat ½ cup of water to a simmer, and remove from heat (cold brew requires an additional ½ cup of water).

 • Pour sugar into heated water, stir to dissolve.